BenjaminBraunDev/ig-wva/request_distribution_service/README.md

       --initial_dataset_name "glue" \
       --initial_total_rate "100.0"
     ```
-    This example uses `glue` which is a smaller public dataset, good for quick testing.
+    The above example uses `glue` which is a smaller public dataset, good for quick testing.
 The `run_service.sh` script uses defaults for tokenizer (`bert-base-uncased`), input column (`text`), output column (`text`), and latency SLO (50ms).
 You can override these defaults by modifying the script or adding more arguments to it.

     **To use a specific Hugging Face token (e.g., for private datasets):**